-Assuming the purpose of benchmarking is to accurately measure performance and identify ways to improve, comparing your organization's actual reporting rate per 100 employees to the median rate of 1.8, rather than the average of 3.9 reports, would be less conservative in all cases.
+Assuming the purpose of benchmarking is to accurately measure performance and identify ways to improve, comparing your organization's actual reporting rate per 100 employees to the median rate of 2.2, rather than the average of 4.1 reports, would be less conservative in all cases.

-1Penman, Carrie.
+Penman, Carrie.
 (2022).
 Benchmarking Your 2022 Hotline & Incident Management Program.
 Navex Global.

-Results of the 2022 Benchmark Report are encouraging because they continue to validate that a process that "puts people at the heart of compliance" generates superior results, especially amidst the challenges presented in 2021 by the Delta and Omicron COVID-19 variants, and the complex costs of the Great Resignation.

-Many of the strongest performing companies in this dataset use compliance and ethics strategically to create and reinforce positive organizational cultures, leading to sustainable crowdsourced risk management and superior organizational performance.
+Results of the 2022 Healthcare Benchmark Report are encouraging because they continue to validate that a process that "puts people at the heart of compliance" generates superior results, especially amidst the hardships presented in 2021 by the Delta and Omicron COVID-19 variants, and the complex costs of the Great Resignation.
+Many of the strongest performing organizations in this dataset use compliance and ethics strategically to create and reinforce positive organizational cultures, leading to sustainable crowdsourced risk management and superior organizational performance.

-Case closure time averaged 23.7 days (Traditional Comparison 42 days1) down 1.3 days from last year, with 81.5% closed in less than 30 days (Traditional Comparison 34%), a 2.5 % improvement over 2020.
+Case closure time averaged 24.4 days (Traditional Comparison 42 days) down 2.8 days from last year, with 80.8% closed in less than 30 days (Traditional Comparison 34%), a 3.4% improvement over 2020.

 Case aging is a critical metric to assess the health of your program and investigation process.
-Organizations that focus on building an authentically ethical culture view intake as the start of a conversation, and they tend to place a relatively higher importance on driving down case closure time.
+Healthcare organizations that focus on building an authentically ethical culture view intake as the start of a conversation, and they tend to place a relatively higher importance on driving down case closure time.

-Beginning with good, substantive information at the start of an investigation (vs. wasting time on a bunch of report rework), coupled with a commitment to investigation process excellence helps to drive this factor down.
+Beginning with good, substantive information at the start of an investigation, coupled with a commitment to investigation process excellence helps to drive this factor down.

 Generally, the lower the case closure time, the better; best practice remains to aim for case closure times of less than 30 days.
 Organizations that can both maintain consistently low case closure times and communicate results back to reporters quickly reinforce their organization's Speak Up/Listen Up culture in meaningful ways.
-Failing to do so compromises credibility and leads to perceived behavioral duplicity in the eyes of the workforce.
+Failing to do so compromises credibility and leads to perceived behavioral duplicity in the eyes of stakeholders.

-Hotline remains the most dominant intake avenue at 76.5%, up from 70% (Traditional Comparison is 30%).
+2 Hotline still remains the most dominant intake avenue at 67.6%, down from 70% (Traditional Comparison is 30%).

-Patterns that started in 2020 with the pandemic and the Work From Home (WFH) environment continued into 2021, with in-office reporting declining and hotline moving in to fill the void.
+Patterns that started in 2020 with the pandemic and the Work From Home (WFH) environment for non-essential staff continued into 2021, with the reduction of in-office reporting causing the use of the hotline to fill the void.
+Hotline use rose to 70% at the start of the pandemic and dipped slightly to 67.6% in 2021 once workers began returning to the office.